Pierre the Maze Detective: Supplemental books

+Credited artists

+The books are created by Hiro Kamigaki and his Hiroshima-based illustration and design studio IC4DESIGN.
+The books have credited IC4DESIGN team members Daisuke Matsubara, Yoko Sugi, Arisa Imamura, Masami Tatsugawa, Keiko Kamigaki, Liang Xiaoming, and later Yujiro Ayano.

 Video game adaptation

 Description

-Labyrinth City: Pierre the Maze Detective is a video-game adaptation of the eponymous book series, developed by the Paris-based studio Darjeeling and published by Pixmain.
-The game was released for PC via Steam in June 2021, followed by versions for Nintendo Switch and iOS the same year.
-It is directly based on the first book, Pierre the Maze Detective: The Search for the Stolen Maze Stone.
+Labyrinth City: Pierre the Maze Detective is a videogame adaptation of the eponymous book series.
+It is developed by the Paris-based studio Darjeeling and published by Pixmain.
+The game was released for PC,Nintendo Switch and iOS in 2021.

-The game follows Pierre as he pursues his adversary Mr. X through Opera City after the theft of the Maze Stone, a gem able to transform its surroundings into mazes.
-Players navigate maze-like environments, interact with characters, and search for hidden objects across ten hand-drawn levels rendered in two-dimensional animation.
-The visual design replicates the books’ art style while introducing animation, music, and voice acting.
-According to Get Hiroshima, the adaptation expanded the original concept into a more immersive world, giving names and dialogue to many of the minor background characters drawn in the books.
+It is directly based on the first book, Pierre the Maze Detective: The Search for the Stolen Maze Stone; following Pierre as he pursues his adversary Mr. X through Opera City after the theft of the Maze Stone, a magical artifact that to transforms its surroundings into mazes.

+Players navigate the mazes, interact with characters, and search for hidden objects across ten levels.
+Each level is rendered in two-dimensional animation, replicating the book's art style, while introducing animation, music, and voice acting.
+The adaptation made for a more immersive world, giving names and dialogue to many of the minor background characters drawn in the books.
-Origins

-Labyrinth City was first conceived when a Darjeeling staff member contacted IC4DESIGN after the success of the debut book, leading to a collaboration that Kamigaki later described as “surreal and humbling.”
-The artist, who had previously worked in the game industry, noted that seeing his static illustrations animated on screen “made the effort worth it.”
+The videogame was first conceived when a Darjeeling staff member contacted IC4DESIGN after the success of the debut book, leading to a collaboration that Kamigaki later described as “surreal and humbling.”
+Kamigaki, who had previously worked in the gaming industry, noted that seeing his static illustrations animated on screen “made the effort worth it.”

 Reception

-The game received positive reviews and multiple awards for its art direction.
-It won the Best Quality of Art prize at the Game Connection Asia Indie Development Awards 2020 and the Visual Design Award at IndieCade 2020, both recognizing its faithful adaptation of Hiro Kamigaki’s hand-drawn aesthetic and the intricate detail of its environments.
+The game received positive reviews and multiple awards for its art direction and faithful adaptation.

-Critics praised the game’s translation of the books’ visual density into animation and its accessible, exploration-focused gameplay.
+Critics praised faithful adaptation of the books’ dense but static scenes, into animated scenes, and for the accessible and exploration-focused gameplay.
 Eurogamer described it as “an absolute delight,” highlighting its “dense, lively worlds” and “book-like flatness.”
-PC Gamer noted that its “colorful environments [are] packed with wonderful detail,” while Rapid Review UK called it “a pleasant and soothing experience.”
-The game holds a Metacritic score of 81, indicating generally favorable reception.
-Reviewers compared it to Where’s Wally?–style search-and-find games for its emphasis on discovery rather than difficulty, and several noted its gentle humor and nostalgic appeal.
+PC Gamer said that readers could "peer at big, busy, colorful environments packed with weird comedic characters while soaking in lots of amazing little details."Rapid Review UK called it “a pleasant and soothing experience.”
+The game holds a Metacritic score of 81.
+Reviewers compared it to Where’s Wally? and noted its gentle humor and nostalgic appeal.